 A “Nordic” spa is centered around the idea of moving through hot, cold, rest, repeat.
 There are Finnish saunas, barrel saunas, steam rooms, an exfoliation room, hot tubs in the forest, hot pools, relaxation pools, fire pits, and even a bistro.

 I’d recommend doing this at the tail end of your trip after all of your epic Alaska adventures!

 The spa is located at Alyeska Resort, which is one of the only ski resorts in Alaska.
-The resort itself has a saltwater pool and large jacuzzi facing the mountain.
-Unlike the Nordic Spa, it’s open to hotel guests only (and is child friendly).
+The resort itself has a saltwater pool and a large jacuzzi facing the mountain.
+Unlike the Nordic Spa, it’s open to hotel guests only (and is child-friendly).

 There are many restaurant options inside the hotel, ski rentals, fat tire bike rentals, and access to the tram.
 The tram is used mostly by skiers and snowboarders in the winter months, but anyone can pay to ride up to the top.
 Once at the top, there’s a restaurant, bar, and gift shop.

 Winner Creek trail is a popular wooded trail with direct access from the hotel.